E-ZONG Airtight Doors for Contamination-Free Food Plants

 - Conduct initial airtightness testing and pressure gradient validation post-installation.
 Retain baseline data as an appendix for the PQ report.

-5.3 Cleaning & Disinfection SOP Recommendations
+4.3 Cleaning & Disinfection SOP Recommendations

 - Daily Cleaning: Use neutral cleaners + lint-free cloths.
 Strictly avoid strong acids/alkalis and abrasive tools like steel wool.

 - Deep Disinfection: Compatible with peracetic acid, sodium hypochlorite, and quaternary ammonium compounds commonly used in food plants.
-Rinse with clean water after disinfection.
+Rinse thoroughly with clean water after disinfection.

 - Seal Maintenance: Inspect sealing strip elasticity and integrity quarterly.
 Apply food-grade silicone grease as needed to extend service life.

-5.4 Preventive Maintenance Plan
+4.4 Preventive Maintenance Plan

 | Cycle | Maintenance Content | Expected Outcome |